 Types of critical illness cover

-Like life insurance, Critical Illness Cover can be set-up on many different options, and this is were the knowledge and advice of DJB Mortgages advisors can make sure you have the correct policy in place for your circumstances.
-Another major part about Critical Illness is that the policies can also contain an element of cover for your children up to a certain age depending on the insurance provider.
+Like life insurance, Critical Illness Cover can be set up on many different options, and this is where the knowledge and advice of DJB Mortgages advisers can ensure you have the correct policy in place for your circumstances.
+Another major part about Critical Illness is that the policies can also contain an element of cover for your children up to a certain age, depending on the insurance provider.

 Depending on the need for Critical Illness cover will play a huge factor in which type of policy will be best suited to your needs.
 Many insurance companies cover different elements within their policies and for this reason, DJB Mortgages will have an in-depth discussion around your needs and worries to make sure that you gain the correct policy with the correct provider.